What is Che?December 26, 2020

 The History of Noodles

 Most of us think of Italian food when we think of noodles.
-The Chinese, Arabs, and Italians have all claimed to have invented noodles.
-However, in 2005 a team of Chinese archaeologists reported finding an earthenware bowl that contained remains of 4000-year-old noodles made from millet.
+The Chinese, Arabs, and Italians have all claimed to have invented this pasta.
+However, in 2005 a team of Chinese archaeologists reported finding an earthenware bowl that contained remains of 4000-year-old pasta made from millet.

 National Noodle Month was created by the National Pasta Association, a nonprofit organization.